Mathematical Formulation

 11. Saturation Adjustment

-Gibbs' phase rule states that in thermodynamic equilibrium, the temperature $T$ and liquid and ice specific humidities $q_l$ and $q_i$ can be obtained from the three thermodynamic state variables density $\rho$, total water specific humidity $q_t$, and internal energy $I$.
-Thus, a moist dynamical core that assumes equilibrium thermodynamics can be constructed from a dry dynamical core with internal (or total) energy as a prognostic variable by including only a tracer for the total specific humidity $q_t$, and calculating the temperature and condensate specific humidities from $\rho$, $q_t$, and $I$.
+The thermodynamic state of a moist air parcel in local phase equilibrium is uniquely defined by its density $\rho$, total specific humidity $q_t$, and internal energy $I$ (or temperature $T$ or other thermodynamic variables).
+Thus, a moist dynamical core that assumes phase equilibrium thermodynamics can be constructed from a dry dynamical core with internal (or total) energy as a prognostic variable by including only a tracer for the total specific humidity $q_t$, and calculating the temperature and condensate specific humidities from $\rho$, $q_t$, and $I$.

 Obtaining the temperature and condensate specific humidities from the state variables $\rho$, $q_t$, and $I$ is the problem of finding the root $T$ of